tschiemer/at-commander/README.md

                 break;

             case CommandStates.Running:
-                // this state should never occur in an error case
+                // this state should never occur in an error/catch case
                 // it denotes that the command is being processed by the modem break;

             case CommandStates.Finished:
-                // this state should never occur in an error case
+                // this state should never occur in an error/catch case
-                // it denotes that the command terminated as configured break;
+                // it denotes that the command terminated as configured

+                // command.result.buf -> read buffer that satisfied the expected result requirements

+                break;

+            case CommandStates.Failed:
+                // this state occurs if the commands result processor function returns an undefined value
+                // by default this will also be the case if the expected result is a string type and the read in line
+                // did not match (thus causing a rejection)
+                // note that if you provide result processor functions yourself, you might want to be aware of this (or
+                // make use of it)

+                // command.result.buf -> read line that did not match

+                break;

             case CommandStates.Timeout: